KILTprotocol/docs/docs/chain/collator.md

 ## Join the collator candidates pool

+After you have finished with the setup, you can finally tell the chain that you are ready to collate and join the pool of candidates.
+You can either do this in Polkadot JS Apps or the KILT Stakeboard, which serves as an in-house developed Frontend for all KILT staking activity.
+Below, we explain how to do it for the former case.
+However, the latter option is explained in detail in the [KILT Support hub](https://support.kilt.io/support/solutions/80000442174).

 :::warning
 These steps should be followed only once a collator node has successfully linked a session key to its address and has synced the parachain and relaychain states by following the steps above.
 :::